What is a ladyboy? Definition and more

-We made My Ladyboy Date to address these issues.
-We wanted to be the first decent dating site for ladyboys and transsexual women.
-We wanted to help the ladyboys of everyday life find men who truly want to date them and form a love relationship that they deserve.
 Even if you are not in Asia, you can now meet ladyboys online using our dating site.
-In My Ladyboy Date you will meet the ladyboys of everyday life instead of escorts or those in the sex industry.
+In My Ladyboy Date you will meet the ladyboys of everyday life instead of those who prefer one night stands and the like.
 You will meet real ladyboys who aspire to have a real relationship with a real man.

 We have thousands of members, all looking for a date.
 Sign up now and check it out!

 For years, the term ladyboy was mainly used to refer to trans women in Asia.
 It’s still valid to use and some people still use the term.
 But it has become derogatory for some, and they would rather much prefer to use the term transgender instead.